senzing-garage/serve-grpc/docs/examples.md

     docker run -it --publish 8261:8261 --rm senzing/serve-grpc
     ```

-   Then view the license using [grpcurl].
+   In a separate terminal, view the license using [grpcurl].

     ```console
     grpcurl -plaintext -format text localhost:8261 szproduct.SzProduct.GetLicense
     ```

-1. The use your custom license, a parameter may be used.
+1. To use your custom license, a parameter may be used.
-   To see this license, run
+   To see your license, run
    Example:

     ```console
     docker run -it --publish 8261:8261 --rm senzing/serve-grpc --BASE_64.....
     ```

-   Then view the license using [grpcurl].
+   In a separate terminal, view your license using [grpcurl].

     ```console
     grpcurl -plaintext -format text localhost:8261 szproduct.SzProduct.GetLicense